AdobeDocs/audience-manager.it-IT/help/using/api/dcs-intro/dcs-api-reference/dcs-regions.md

 ---

-# ID regioni DCS, posizioni e nomi host {#dcs-region-ids-locations-and-host-names}
+# DCS Region IDs, Locations, and Host Names {#dcs-region-ids-locations-and-host-names}

-Il nome host [!UICONTROL DCS] del server regionale è richiesto per effettuare chiamate al [!UICONTROL DCS].
-Ciò perché le [!UICONTROL DCS] informazioni archiviate nei centri dati sono geograficamente vicine ai visitatori del sito.
-Le tue query funzionano se li invii al sbagliato [!UICONTROL DCS], ma queste chiamate sono inefficienti e possono ritardare la risposta.
-Per [!UICONTROL DCS] effettuare una richiesta, far corrispondere l&#39;ID regione al nome host regionale corrispondente e compilare la query con il nome host corretto.
+The regional [!UICONTROL DCS] server host name is required to make calls to the [!UICONTROL DCS].
+This is because the [!UICONTROL DCS] stores information in data centers that are geographically close to site visitors.
+Your queries will work if you send them to the wrong [!UICONTROL DCS], but these calls are inefficient and can delay the response.
+To make a [!UICONTROL DCS] request, match the region ID to its corresponding regional host name and form your query with the proper host name.

 <table id="table_643212E4F9C64DFF9443904B01D89CB3">
  <thead>